BACKGROUND: The case of the Tricycle

 opened the discussion by reading out a message from writer Rachel Holmes, former head of literature at London’s Southbank Centre.
 It explained Holmes’ disappointment at the decision of the Donmar Warehouse to censor a podcast

-of an April 2014 event she programmed after the theatre received a complaint from a funder claiming that the event (entitled ‘Mr Balfour’s Letter to Lord Rothschild: How the Great War Remapped the World’) was an attack on the state of Israel and antisemitic: this was accompanied by threats to withdraw funds and to raise grievances with publically funded cultural institutions to which Holmes is connected.
+of an April 2014 event she programmed after the theatre received a complaint from a funder claiming that the event (entitled ‘Mr Balfour’s Letter to Lord Rothschild: How the Great War Remapped the World’) was an attack on the state of Israel and antisemitic: this was accompanied by threats to withdraw funds and to raise grievances with publicly funded cultural institutions to which Holmes is connected.
 She also read out the letter

 from the UK Department of Culture Media and Sport to a member of the public that confirms the Department worked closely with the Israeli Ambassador to pressure the Tricycle to withdraw its objections to Israeli embassy funds.